7 Steps to CSP Certification

 4.)
 Send In Your Application

-BCSP reviews application materials (Official Transcripts, Application Form, Experience Form and Reference Form) determining eligibility for both the Safety Fundamentals and Comprehensive Practice examinations.
-Unless waived, candidates must first pass the Safety Fundamentals examination and meet education/experience standards before becoming eligible for the Comprehensive Practice Exam.
+BCSP reviews application materials (Official Transcripts, Application Form, and Experience Form) determining eligibility for both the ASP and CSP examinations.
+Unless waived, candidates must first pass the ASP examination and meet education/experience standards before becoming eligible for the CSP Exam.

 BCSP uses a point system to determine eligibility for examinations.
 Your total points are the sum of your academic points and your experience points.
-A candidate must have 48 points to sit for the Safety Fundamentals examination and 96 points to sit for the Comprehensive Practice examination.
+A candidate must have 48 points to sit for the ASP examination and 96 points to sit for the CSP examination.

 5.)
 Purchase Your Exam(s)

-Anytime during the eligibility period, candidates may register and pay for their applicable examination (Safety Fundamentals or Comprehensive Practice) by calling customer service at (217) 359-9263.
+Anytime during the eligibility period, candidates may register and pay for their applicable examination (ASP or CSP) by calling Certification Services at +1 217-359-9263.
 BCSP notifies candidates how long they have to schedule and sit for their examination.

-Candidates qualifying for the GSP designation and some candidates who have been examined through other acceptable credentialing programs, and currently hold such credentials, may be granted a waiver of the Safety Fundamentals Examination.
+Candidates qualifying for the GSP designation and some candidates who have been examined through other acceptable credentialing programs, and currently hold such credentials, may be granted a waiver of the ASP Examination.
 BCSP currently accepts only the following certifications, licenses or memberships for waiver of this examination:

 - Certified Industrial Hygienist (CIH)